-The Nottingham City Health and Wellbeing Board is the city's lead multiagency partnership for improving health and wellbeing and reducing health inequalities of the citizens of Nottingham City.
+The Nottingham City Health and Wellbeing Board is the city's lead multi-agency partnership for improving health and wellbeing and reducing health inequalities of the citizens of Nottingham City.
 Functions of the Health and Wellbeing Board include:

-- Supporting the development of improved and joined up health and social care services. - Overseeing, where appropriate, the use of relevant public sector resources across a wide spectrum of services and interventions to ensure outcomes from health care, social care and public health interventions. - Developing and overseeing the implementation of the Joint Health and Wellbeing Strategy. - Developing and overseeing the implementation of the Joint Strategic Needs Assessment and the Pharmaceutical Needs Assessment. - Overseeing joint commissioning and joined up provision for citizens, patients, social care service users and carers, including social care, public health and NHS services with aspects of the wider local authority agenda that also impact on health and wellbeing, such as housing, education and the environment. - Considering local commissioning plans to ensure that they are in line with the Joint Health and Wellbeing Strategy. - Promoting public involvement in the development of the Joint Strategic Needs Assessment and the Joint Health and Wellbeing Strategy.
+- Supporting the development of improved and joined up health and social care services. - Overseeing, where appropriate, the use of relevant public sector resources across a wide spectrum of services and interventions to ensure outcomes from health care, social care and public health interventions. - Developing and overseeing the implementation of the Joint Health and Wellbeing Strategy. - Developing and overseeing the implementation of the Joint Strategic Needs Assessment and the Pharmaceutical Needs Assessment. - Overseeing joint commissioning and joined up provision for citizens, patients, social care service users and carers, including social care, public health and NHS services with aspects of the wider local authority agenda that also impact on health and wellbeing, such as housing, education and the environment. - Considering local commissioning plans to ensure that they are in line with the Joint Health and Wellbeing Strategy. - Promoting public involvement in the development of the Joint Strategic Needs Assessment and the Joint Health and Wellbeing Strategy. - Being one of the theme partnerships within the One Nottingham partnership family to lead on the Nottingham Plan to 2020 Healthy Nottingham priority.